 Just What Is Savory?

-Use this sage advice for savory, grow it for its peppery thyme flavor.
-The plant itself is low-growing, green and decorative, with tiny blossoms and graceful, narrow, curving leaves.
+Use this sage advice for savory, it is a herb you can grow for its peppery thyme flavor.
+The plant itself is low-growing, green, and decorative, with tiny blossoms and graceful, narrow, curving leaves.

 If you grow and use either or both Savories, you will be in good company!
 Virgil said to plant it near your beehives for better-tasting honey.
 It is a little like Thyme, Mint, and Marjoram; use it as you would those herbs.
 Roman soldiers were fussy about drinking water on battle marches.
-They drank a Savory flavored vinegar to avoid problems like scurvy and travelers’ tummy.
+We learned that they drank a Savory flavored vinegar to avoid problems like scurvy and travelers’ tummy.

-This was a good idea when Caesar made you fight like a tiger and dig like a construction crew all in the same trip!
+This was a good idea when Caesar made you fight like a tiger and dig like a construction crew all on the same trip!

 How Medieval Cooks Used Its Peppery Thyme Flavor

-We asked her, well, when you go home and cook your own meals, are they much different?
+We asked her, well, when you go home and cook your own meals, are they much different than this one?
 She said (in the context of her character) that her poor peasant family could raise the same food and eat the same meals.
 But, no pepper!
 Pepper was way, too expensive for her own family.
+They did have herbs that would add a peppery flavor to the meals they made.

 Savory-Thyme Like Flavor And A Pepper Source